 A few recordings from bands Chas Maguire is working with.

 I wasn’t involved with the first Space Elevator album (the legendary Neil Murray was on bass for them originally) but I’ve been part of the band for a while now and we’ve just released our second album.
-We’re touring in the summer of 2018 and hopefully have a few more dates in the autumn or early 2019.
+We just finished a UK tour in the summer of 2018 and have a European tour in the pipeline for 2020.

 Saxophone led funk from Nicholas Blake – great musicians, great fun!
 First album available now on Bandcamp, hopefully some more live dates soon.